germanodlf/bacula-zabbix/README.md

 Tested with Bacula 9.4.x with PostgreSQL 11 backend and Zabbix 4.0.x on GNU/Linux Debian 9

+Tested with Bacula 13.0.x with PostgreSQL 14 backend and Zabbix 6.4.x on GNU/Linux Ubuntu 22.04

 ### Abilities

 - Customizable and easy to set up